Together we can fight for what’s right

 This is not the time to close our hearts, minds, or borders.
 This is the time to vote.

-Read up on the stakes for global poverty, sign up for voting reminders, and share this page with your friends and family to make sure all of us are ready to do our part in 2018.
+Read more below on the stakes for the issues we work on to fight global poverty, sign up for voting reminders, and share this page with your friends and family to make sure all of us are ready to do our part in 2018.
 Get started below by checking to see if you're registered to vote!

 What issues are we focused on?